neanes/neanes/README.md

 ## How to Download

-Download the latest release on [releases page](https://github.com/danielgarthur/neanes/releases).
+Download the latest release on the [releases page](https://github.com/danielgarthur/neanes/releases).
 The latest release can also be found [here](https://danielgarthur.github.io/neanes/download).

 A web version of the app with reduced functionality can be found [here](https://danielgarthur.github.io/neanes/web-app/).

 ## How-to Guide

-To learn how to use the software, read the [Guide](https://danielgarthur.github.io/neanes/guide).
+To learn how to use the software, read the [guide](https://danielgarthur.github.io/neanes/guide).

 ## Building